unoplatform/Uno.Wasm.Bootstrap/doc/features-profiling.md

 - The support for any timer based profiling is not supported, because of the lack of threading support in .NET
 - The support for remote control of the profiler is not supported

+## Memory Layout of a WebAssembly app

+A WebAssembly app has multiple categories of allocated memory:

+- The managed memory usage, which is a smaller portion of the overall used memory.
+This is the memory directly allocated by object allocations from managed code.
+It is the memory reported by the mprof-report or the Xamarin Profiler.
+This memory can be queried by using the [`GC.GetTotalMemory`](https://learn.microsoft.com/en-us/dotnet/api/system.gc.gettotalmemory).
+- The WebAssembly module memory usage, which is the overall app memory usage as far as WebAssembly is concerned.
+This is similar to the committed memory in a Windows app.
+This contains:
+  - The runtime's own native memory allocations
+  - The Garbage Collector memory, which is [directly impacted](xref:Uno.Development.Performance#webassembly-specifics) by the [GC parameters](https://learn.microsoft.com/xamarin/android/internals/garbage-collection#configuration).
+  - All the files located in the `Package_xxxx/managed` folder.
+Each assembly file is directly loaded in memory by the .NET runtime, regardless of it being used or not.
+Reducing the assemblies file sizes can be acheived by configuring the [IL Linker](xref:uno.articles.features.illinker).

+  The WebAssembly memory can be queried using the following JavaScript expression: `globalThis.Module.HEAPU8.length`, which gives the allocated memory in bytes.
+You can use [`JSImport`](xref:Uno.Wasm.Bootstrap.JSInterop#invoking-javascript-code-from-c) to read it from managed code.
+- The javascript memory, which is mostly about the HTML DOM rendering and the browser's own runtime memory.
+Those two categories can be analyzed using the [browser's own debugging tooling](https://developer.chrome.com/docs/devtools/memory-problems).

 ## CPU Profiling

 To enable the profiling of the WebAssembly code, set te following parameter: